 First change directory to where you saved the file, unless you're working in Rmarkdown, in which case it will be done for you automatically.
+See https://seanvdm.co.za/post/openxlsxtips/ for more information.

 '''

-survey <- read.csv('RWorkshopData.csv',row.names
+survey <- read.csv('RWorkshopData.csv', row.names

 =1)

 names(survey)

 nrow(survey)

 class(survey)

 class(survey$FavColour)

 summary(survey)

 attach(survey) # Creates a separate variable for

-each column
+each column - bad practice in general but used

+here for ease of understanding the code that

+follows

 sd(Age)

 '''